 I left the horses behind when I went to college, but have always been a competitor at heart.
 I’ve traded reins for leashes and have been challenged at times to stay connected to my four-legged partner who I’m not physically touching (i.e. riding) as we navigate a course.

 What Gets Measured Gets Attention

 Most competitors focus on the outcome - winning, qualifying, points, titles.
 But if you’ve ever managed a rehab plan, or run a green dog, you will also know the importance of process goals and milestones.
 Here we are going to focus on the process of preparing so those outcome goals become achievable.

-From him not only did I get exposure to a new world, but also to coming back after injury as he also endured a Dorsal Laminectomy, 2 TPLOs and 1 broken toe.
+From him not only did I get exposure to a new world, but also to coming back after injury as he endured a Dorsal Laminectomy, 2 TPLOs, and 1 broken toe.
 We learned a lot about rehab and conditioning together and I'm now pursuing deeper knowledge in that area.

 I teach obedience and agility at A Click Above in Leesburg, Virginia where I also offer draft workshops.
-I am a draft judge for the BMDCA and have recently welcomed an adolescent Berner into the family!
+I am a draft judge for the BMDCA and live with Indie, Moxie and Trip - all Berners, all hogging the bed.